RizeXu/SpinToolkit_py/README.md

 # SpinToolkit_py

-This repository provides the user-facing documentation and python tutorials of the **SpinToolkit** library.
+This repository provides the documentation and python tutorials of the **SpinToolkit** library.

 SpinToolkit is a high-performance **Toolkit for simulating Spin systems**, including